-Here at CBC we see second language learning as extremely beneficial to the development of our students as both life-long learners and young men of good character.
+Here at CBC we see second language learning as extremely beneficial to the development of our students as both life-long learners and young people of good character.

 At Year 7, students study a semester of Japanese and Italian and continue with one of the languages for the full year in Year 8.

-Connecting to the outside world makes learning relevant and our Italian and Japanese Study Tours provide our boys with the opportunity to put into practice the language skills developed in the classroom, cultural enrichment, and friendships formed with our overseas brother school students.
+Connecting to the outside world makes learning relevant and our Italian and Japanese Study Tours provide our students with the opportunity to put into practice the language skills developed in the classroom, cultural enrichment, and friendships formed with our overseas school students.

 On our Italian Study Tour we generally visit Rome, Orvieto, Florence, Siena, Bologna and Venice.
 Not only do we visit most of the major Italian cities, but the students also take part in a two day farm stay where they participate in traditional Italian cooking classes conducted in Italian.
 These tours are open to students from Years 10 and 11.